Natural Products

 As you might expect, PCOS is a major cause of infertility.

-Birth control pills are a chemical form of castration, which prevent ovulation.
-Lack of ovulation is the primary defect in PCOS, so birth control pills merely perpetuate the primary defect.
+Birth control pills prevent ovulation and that is the primary defect in PCOS, so birth control pills merely perpetuate the primary defect.

 If you have PCOS, you can use 15 to 20 mg of progesterone cream daily from day 14 to day 28 of your cycle.
 If you have a longer or a shorter cycle, adjust accordingly.
 The disappearance of facial hair and acne are usually obvious signs that hormones are becoming balanced, but to see these results, you’ll need to give the treatment at least six months, in conjunction with proper diet and exercise.”